is a Web Original

 - Neat Freak: Wendy, who spends most of her daily allotment of magic on cleaning her clothing.

 - Martin as well.
-He laments loosing his hand sanitizer after being chased by halfling bandits.
+He laments losing his hand sanitizer after being chased by halfling bandits.
+(Probably more about allergies than fastidiousness, though.)

 - Nightmare Face: If you've seen episode 7, you know exactly what this refers to.
 And likely lost some sleep over it.